Seagate/cortx-re/solutions/community-deploy/cloud/AWS/README.md

 This document discusses the procedure to compile the CORTX Stack and deploy on AWS instances.

-## Prerequisite
+**Prerequisites:**

 - Ensure that you have an AWS account with Secret Key and Access Key.
 - Build and deploy CORTX Stack on all the AWS instances in the cluster.

-## Install and setup Terraform and AWS CLI

 - Clone the `cortx-re` repository and change the directory to `cortx-re/solutions/community-deploy/cloud/AWS`.
 ```
 git clone https://github.com/Seagate/cortx-re && cd $PWD/cortx-re/solutions/community-deploy/cloud/AWS
 ```
 - Install the required tools.
 ```
 ./tool_setup.sh
 ```
  - During tools installation, your are prompted to enter the AWS Access and Secret key.
 For more details, refer [AWS CLI Configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config).
 - Execute below command to check the connectivity with AWS
 ```
 aws sts get-caller-identity
 ```

+**Procedure**

-- Modify `user.tfvars` file with your AWS details.
+- Modify `user.tfvars` file on local host with your AWS details.
 ```
 vi user.tfvars
 ```